afranken/jmeter-analysis-maven-plugin/README.md

             A request uri that matches an ant pattern will be associated with the group name.
             Request details, charts and CSV files are generated per requestGroup.

+            The order is honored, a sample will be added to the first matching pattern.
+So it's possible to define various patterns and one catch all pattern.

             If not set, the threadgroup name of the request will be used.

             Default: not set.